techrityorg/Mentorship/TMP2022/Ritik-Kumar/week-4/Project-2/readme.md

-# Techrity Mentorship Week-4: Project-3 - Form
+# Techrity Mentorship Week-4: Project-2 - JavaScript Calculator

-This is a solution to the Week-4: Project-3 of Techrity Frontend Development Mentorship.
+This is a solution to the Week-4: Project-2 of Techrity Frontend Development Mentorship.

 ## Table of contents